CAS Connection - Oct 2025

 CAS News

 EARTH SCIENCES - CRESCENT wrapped up its first-ever cohort for the Geoscience Education and Inclusion (GEI) Twinning Program.
-Over the course of a year, students worked with mentors on fully funded research projects, developing practical skills and presenting their findings to fellow scientists.
+Students worked with mentors on fully funded research projects, developing practical skills and presenting their findings to fellow scientists.
 The program manager, Shannon Fasola, said it offered a unique opportunity because students could focus on research without having to worry about finances.
-The program included Libby Tonn, a CAS student.

 SOCIOLOGY - As part of the University of Oregon’s Museum of Natural and Cultural History summer field school, the students are spending a month immersed in Indigenous cultural landscapes while studying archaeology, history and ecology and, at the same time, helping restore oyster beds.
 They’re learning vital career skills while helping usher in a new era of archaeology with Gabe Sanchez, a CAS assistant professor of sociology.